Skyamoeba/ExmorReleases/README.md

 Release of all the Exmor Family Of Mods.

-# Exmor Horizon - V1.0.2 (End Of Life Due to Being Split into 2 Sepwrate Mods)
+# Exmor Horizon - V1.0.2 (End Of Life Due to Being Split into 2 Seperate Mods)

 # Exmor Compression - V1.0.4